limmelime/texam/README.md

 In order to work, this program needs access to reading and changing files wich on some computers are not allowed by a
 "non-trusted" program.
-Therefor we use
+Therefore we use
 PowerShell, that is a trusted program, to run the main program.
 If you have any further questions, feel free to ask me at